gitplus-apps/payfluid/README.md

         ->required(true);                        // Indicate whether the input is required or not.

-    // Let's create another input.
-This will be a select dropdown.
+    // Create another input but this time it will be a select dropdown.
     $selectInput = new CustomerInput();
     $selectInput->label("Offering Type")          // Label for the input field ->placeholder("Offering Type 2")          // Placeholder value for the field